tonytvo/blog-generator/content/blog/getting-to-yes/index.md

   - Whether your deadline is real and absolute or merely a line in the sand, it can trick you into believing that doing a deal now is more important than getting a good deal.
   - What good negotiators do is force themselves to resist this urge and take advantage of it in others.
 It’s not so easy.
 Ask yourself: What is it about a deadline that causes pressure and anxiety?
 The answer is consequences; the perception of the loss we’ll incur in the future—"The deal is off!" our mind screams at us in some imaginary future scenario—should no resolution be achieved by a certain point in time.
   - “No deal is better than a bad deal."
-  - Increasing specificity on threats in any type of negotiations indicates getting closer to real consequences at a real specified time.
+  - Increasing specificity on threats in any type of negotiation indicates getting closer to real consequences at a real specified time.

 - **The F-Word: Why It’s So Powerful, When to Use It, and How**

   - The most powerful word in negotiations is “Fair."
 As human beings, we’re mightily swayed by how much we feel we have been respected.
 People comply with agreements if they feel they’ve been treated fairly and lash out if they don’t.
-  - In the Ultimatum Game, years of experience has shown me that most accepters will invariably reject any offer that is less than half of the proposer’s money.
+  - In the Ultimatum Game, years of experience have shown me that most accepters will invariably reject any offer that is less than half of the proposer’s money.
 Once you get to a quarter of the proposer’s money you can forget it and the accepters are insulted.
   - In fact, of the three ways that people drop this F-bomb, only one is positive.
   - The most common use is a judo-like defensive move that destabilizes the other side.
 This manipulation usually takes the form of something like, "We just want what’s fair."
   - Think back to the last time someone made this implicit accusation of unfairness to you, and I bet you’ll have to admit that it immediately triggered feelings of defensiveness and discomfort.
 These feelings are often subconscious and often lead to an irrational concession.
   - If you’re on the business end of this accusation, you need to realize that the other side might not be trying to pick your pocket; like my friend, they might just be overwhelmed by circumstance.
-  - The best response either way is to take a deep breath and restrain your desire to concede.
+  - The best response, either way, is to take a deep breath and restrain your desire to concede.
 Then say, "Okay, I apologize.
 Let’s stop everything and go back to where I started treating you unfairly and we’ll fix it."
   - The second use of the F-bomb is more nefarious.
 In this one, your counterpart will basically accuse you of being dense or dishonest by saying, "We’ve given you a fair offer."
 It’s a terrible little jab meant to distract your attention and manipulate you into giving in.
   - If you find yourself in this situation, the best reaction is to simply mirror the “F" that has just been lobbed at you.
 “Fair?" you’d respond, pausing to let the word’s power do to them as it was intended to do to you.
 Follow that with a label: "It seems like you’re ready to provide the evidence that supports that," which alludes to opening their books or otherwise handing over information that will either contradict their claim to fairness or give you more data to work with than you had previously.
 Right away, you declaw the attack.
-  - The last use of the F-word is my favorite because it’s positive and constructive.
+  - The last use of the F-word is my favourite because it’s positive and constructive.
 It sets the stage for honest and empathetic negotiation.
   - Here’s how I use it: Early on in a negotiation, I say, "I want you to feel like you are being treated fairly at all times.
 So please stop me at any time if you feel I’m being unfair, and we’ll address it."
   - It’s simple and clear and sets me up as an honest dealer.